Crosby's nifty move lifts Penguins to 6-5 OT win over Oilers

 Pittsburgh tied it up once again seven minutes into the third on a slap shot by Oleksiak.

 NOTES: The Penguins have points in five straight games. ...
+Edmonton hasn't had a regulation win over Pittsburgh since Jan.
+10, 2006, although the last seven games between the two squads have now been decided by a single goal. ...
 The Oilers were winners in their home opener last Thursday when they beat Boston 3-2 in overtime, but were then shut out 3-0 by Nashville.

 UP NEXT